 Regular maintenance does not take much time:

 - If you ride through the mud, you can let your bike dry and then brush off the dirt with a big, soft bristle brush.

-- Clean your chain before oiling it.
+- Always first clean your chain before oiling it.

 We created video material about regular maintenance — in it, we show you how easy it is to keep your bike well-maintained: